Necessary cookies (required)

 Wed 1st Apr 2020How to be more successful in securing a trade mark registration in the insurance sector

-The following presentation highlights nine common mistakes made during trade mark applications, and illustrates each one with specific examples from the insurance sector.Read more
+The following presentation highlights eight common mistakes made during trade mark applications, and illustrates each one with specific examples from the insurance sector.Read more

 Fri 27th Mar 2020UK trade marks and design rights and UK IPO service changes due to Covid-19 disruption